 5. Ine

-Ine, located north of Kyoto, is one of the most unique communities that you’ll be able to experience in Japan.
-It was, and still is, a historical fishing village that commands one of the most beautiful coastlines you’ll ever see.
-One of the most outstanding aspects of Ine in Kyoto are the ‘funaya’, which are waterfront boat houses that sit right on top of the water along the coastline.
+Ine, located north of Kyoto, is one of the most unique communities in Japan.
+It was, and still is, a historic fishing village with eye-catching waterfront architecture.
+This outstanding architecture is the ‘funaya’, waterfront boat houses.

 If you want more info about this village, check this out: Ine Village.